 However, it is against federal and state law for an employer to fire an employee for certain reasons such as discrimination.

-At Lindquist Wood Edwards LLP, our attorneys both employers and employees in claims of wrongful termination.
+At Wood Edwards LLP, we represent employers against claims of wrongful termination.

 What is Wrongful Termination?

 Wrongful termination is firing an employee for an illegal reason such as:

 - Discrimination based on race, age, sex, pregnancy, disability, national origin or another protected status